 Edward has been a trainer of psychotherapists since 1990 as well as maintaining a private practice as a psychotherapist and a supervisor.
-He is editor of 'Psychotherapy in Ireland' (Columba Press, 1993).
-He was appointed by the Minister of Health and Children to the ‘Expert Group’ which developed the current policy for mental health services in Ireland 'A Vision for Change'.
-Working mainly from an Existential Psychotherapy position, he is currently convenor of the Association for Psychotherapy Training (Irl) and is a founding member of IAHIP and of the Existential and Integrative Psychotherapy Association (EIPA).
+He is editor of 'Psychotherapy in Ireland' (Columba Press, 1993, 2004).
+Working mainly from an Existential and Humanistic Psychotherapy position, he is convenor of the Association for Psychotherapy Training (Irl) and is a founding member of IAHIP and of the Existential and Integrative Psychotherapy Association (EIPA).
 He is currently a member of the Board of IACP.

-He is a member of the Board of FETE, the Federation for Existential Therapy in Europe (A full member of the European Association for Psychotherapy.)
+He is also currently a member of the Board of FETE, the Federation for Existential Therapy in Europe (FETE is a full member of the EAP, European Association for Psychotherapy) Trustees - FETE (existentialtherapies.org)

 B.A., H. Dip.
 Ed., MSc.(TCD), Dip.CBT (USW), MICP, MIFCAPP, EABCT, MIACP.

 She is an accredited member of The Irish Forum for Child Psychoanalytic Psychotherapy.
 She currently maintains a private practice as a psychotherapist and supervisor.

-She is a member of FETE, the Federation for Existential Therapy in Europe (A full member of the European Association for Psychotherapy).
+Janet is a member of FETE, the Federation for Existential Therapy in Europe (FETE is a full member of the European Association for Psychotherapy).
 She also chairs the Existential and Integrative Psychotherapy Association (EIPA).

 MSc, MIAHIP, MIACP, ECP, Accredited Supervisor